nens/threedi-docs/source/c_aggregate_results.rst

 * cum: This is integration over time of the variable [dt * variable].
 For instance, the cumulative net discharge across a flow line in the configured interval.
 * cum_positive: This is integration over time of the variable [dt * variable] in positive direction.
 For instance, the cumulative net discharge in positive direction across a flow line in the configured interval.
 * cum_negative: This is integration over time of the variable [dt * variable] in negative direction.
 For instance, the cumulative net discharge in negative direction across a flow line in the configured interval.
+* current: Uses the current value of a variable.
+This is required in case one checks the water balance for variables that are the result of the processes.
+This is a setting only valid for *volume* and *intercepted_volume*.

 time step
 ^^^^^^^^